-\begin{rem} One can extend the definition to the case where the simplex $\Delta$ is degenerate.
-In this case, $\mot(\Delta)$ is equivalent to the zero object.
-Likewise, in the even-dimensional case, the group $H^m(\Pro^{m}\backslash Q)$ vanishes by $(\ref{factaboutquadrics})$, and so there is no non-zero framing.
-Therefore, $\mot(\Delta)$ is non-zero only in the generic, odd-dimensional case. \end{rem}
+\begin{rem} One can extend the definition of $h(\Delta)$ to the case where any number of vertices of $\Delta$ lie on the absolute in much the same way.
+When the simplex $\Delta$ is degenerate, the resulting framed object is equivalent to zero. \end{rem}